Demand justice for victims of Bangladesh building collapse

 - Sign our petition calling on Gap and Walmart to sign the Bangladesh Safety Accord

-- Download our flyer and order free materials about sweatshops and workers' rights
+- Order free materials about sweatshops and workers' rights

 - Read our briefing on the disaster, the latest news about Bangladesh and War on Want’s research to find out more about the workers who make our clothes